Revenue Leakage: What It Is and How to Stop It

 Inaccurate Forecasting

 Building an accurate sales forecast helps businesses set realistic goals and make the necessary operational decisions (think: hiring, budgets, and investments) to achieve them.
-When businesses rely on imperfect data and haphazard tech stacks to generate forecasts, revenue leakage goes from a possibility to an inevitability.
+When forecasts are built on imperfect data and fractured systems without observability into what content and guidance actually moved deals, revenue leakage shifts from a possibility to a pattern.

 Voluntary Churn